POPS-UQ/POPS-UQ.github.io/docs/method/index.md

 particularly when the fitted model is a surrogate whose predictions feed a downstream calculation.

-## The idea: ask each observation what it would need
+## The POPS approach: ask each observation what it would need

 POPS attacks the problem from the residuals rather than from the noise model.
 The question it asks about observation \(n\) is: